Options

 • Optional pipelineData: object

-Optional pipeline data object that is deep copied into the pipelineData property of this Game Object.
+Optional pipeline data object that is set in to the pipelineData property of this Game Object.

 • Optional copyData: boolean